-Vacatur of an award because the arbitrators exceeded their powers72 is perhaps the most difficult of the four grounds because courts have "consistently accorded the narrowest of readings" to this provision of the FAA.73 The U.S. Supreme Court has held that exceeding powers occurs "only when [an] arbitrator strays from interpretation and application of the agreement and effectively dispense[s] his own brand of industrial justice [...]".74 Thus, a court will not analyse the correctness of the arbitrator's decision on a particular issue; the court is limited to determining the scope of the arbitrator's powers.75
+Vacatur of an award because the arbitrators exceeded their powers is perhaps the most difficult of the four grounds because courts have "consistently accorded the narrowest of readings" to this provision of the FAA.
+The U.S. Supreme Court has held that exceeding powers occurs "only when [an] arbitrator strays from interpretation and application of the agreement and effectively dispense[s] his own brand of industrial justice [...]".
+Thus, a court will not analyse the correctness of the arbitrator's decision on a particular issue; the court is limited to determining the scope of the arbitrator's powers.

 In addition to the FAA's four grounds for vacatur, some U.S. courts have held that an arbitration award can be vacated if it is in "manifest disregard" of the law.
-In the 2008 case Hall St. Associates, however, the U.S. Supreme Court held that FAA section 10(a) provides the exclusive grounds for vacating an arbitration award.76 After Hall St. Associates, there is still some debate in the federal courts as to the continuing viability of the manifest disregard doctrine.
-Some courts have reasoned that manifest disregard constitutes exceeding the arbitrators' authority and thus remains a viable ground to set aside an award.
+In the 2008 case Hall St. Associates, however, the U.S. Supreme Court held that FAA section 10(a) provides the exclusive grounds for vacating an arbitration award.
+After Hall St. Associates, there is still some debate in the federal courts as to the continuing viability of the manifest Some courts have reasoned that manifest disregard constitutes exceeding the arbitrators' authority and thus remains a viable ground to set aside an award.
 Regardless, successful vacatur on this ground is, in practice, extraordinarily difficult to obtain.
-An appeals court recently described manifest disregard as a "last resort" doctrine.77 A party seeking to vacate an arbitration award for manifest disregard must show: (1) that the law that was allegedly ignored was clear; (2) that the arbitrators did in fact err in their application of the law; and (3) that the arbitrators knew of the law's existence and its applicability to the issues before them.78 Since the birth of the manifest disregard doctrine in 1960, no international arbitration awards have been vacated on this ground.79
+An appeals court recently described manifest disregard as a "last resort" doctrine.
+82 A party seeking to vacate an arbitration award for manifest disregard must show: (1) that the law that was allegedly ignored was clear; (2) that the arbitrators did in fact err in their application of the law; and (3) that the arbitrators knew of the law's existence and its applicability to the issues before them.
+Since the birth of the manifest disregard doctrine in 1960, the authors are aware of only one international arbitration award that has been partially vacated on this ground.
+It should be noted that the decision vacating the award was issued by a New York state court and is currently on appeal.

-Overall, the courts in the United States have demonstrated hostility to challenges to awards and may even sanction the challenging party in an appropriate case.80
+Overall, the courts in the United States have demonstrated hostility to challenges to awards and may even sanction the challenging party in an appropriate case.